đź“° Ansible & Latest-release-info

 May 28, 2026, 2:00 pm

+Pooch from Repkord dropped by my studio while he was in St. Louis, and asked a simple question: Can a 3D printer's heatbed act as an antenna?
 A fair question, as many an antenna is embedded in a PCB these days... and the traces on a PCB heatbed like the one used in Prusa's Core One look kinda like an antenna, if you squint the right way.
+Really, anything (or anyone) can be an antenna, given enough power.

 I patched iozone for better disk benchmarks on modern macOS